Tariffs and Their Impact on Global Trade

 https://delivery-p55671-e392469.adobeaemcloud.com/adobe/assets/urn:aaid:aem:cf2e196e-8a6d-49eb-ade2-f93d9a54485b

-Recent U.S. tariff changes may impact your global shipping.
-We’ve provided the latest updates as well as some solutions that may help you streamline cross-border shipping.
+Recent tariff changes may impact your global shipping.
+UPS has the resources to help you navigate these changes and streamline your global shipping.

 Who pays the tariffs?